wbamberg/idl-reference/docs/nsITableEditor.md

 </table>

 ### getSelectedOrParentTableElement(aTagName, aCount) ###
- Examine the current selection and find
+<code> Examine the current selection and find
   a selected TABLE, TD or TH, or TR element.
   or return the parent TD or TH if selection is inside a table cell
   Returns null if no table element is found.